Pivot Points Trading Strategy: Trade Support and Resistance Levels

 Often called Floor Pivots or Classical Pivot Points, these are calculated lines on your chart that act like potential turning points.
 You get one main central pivot point, and then several support and resistance levels fanning out above and below it.

-A quick note for forex traders: since the market runs 24 hours, most folks use the New York close at 5:00 PM EST as the "previous day" for their calculations.
-This keeps everyone on the same page when figuring out those key high, low, and close values.
+A quick note for forex traders: since the market runs 24 hours, most people use the New York close at 5:00 PM EST as the "previous day" for their calculations.
+I've tested both the New York close and the Tokyo open, and the NY close consistently gives cleaner levels on GBP/USD.

 How to Find Standard Pivot Points Yourself